Thank you for your interest in our students!

 Temple Career LinkedIn

-Network online with Temple students by joining our LinkedIn Group (professional online networking).
+If you are a Temple alumnus/ae network online with Temple students by joining our LinkedIn Group (professional online networking).
 You’ll be able to discuss career issues and industry trends with students, as well as provide updates on new initiatives and opportunities within your organization.

 Help students to more deeply explore career areas of interest through hosting a job-shadowing experience at your work-site.
 This can be another good way to enhance your brand and to identify students interested in your line of work and your organization.